metalfoxdev/catseye/README.md

 - [Bootstrap 5](https://getbootstrap.com/) (Frontend)
 - Modified [nhk_expire](https://gist.github.com/metalfoxdev/bd9528f054b3ec18d1a813ad3517588c) written in Go (Backend)
 - `humanize-duration.js` by [Evan Hahn](https://github.com/EvanHahn), licensed under the Unlicense

+## How it works
+The old API, known as J-Stream, had an API function for retrieving programmes expiring within a certain date range.
+This function was used by the TV app.
+Unfortanately, the new API does not have this function which is why it was removed from the TV app.

+An alternate method has been found which involves the following steps:
+1. Get list of categories (https://api.nhkworld.jp/showsapi/v1/en/categories/)
+2. Get each category's `video_episodes` section (e.g. Anime and Manga: https://api.nhkworld.jp/showsapi/v1/en/categories/31/video_episodes)
+3. Read `expired_at` for each episode
+4. Profit

+It's way slower than the old method, but it works.

+## Disclaimer
+This service is not endorsed in any way by NHK and/or it's subsidiaries.